gilnobrega/farmr/README.md

 #### Multiple Discord Users
 Change ``Number of Discord Users`` if you would like to link your farmer/harvester to more than one discord user.
 It will generate one unique ID per user.
-You may delete ``config.json`` and ``.chiabot_cache.json`` to reset settings and generate new ids once the client is started again.
+You may delete ``config.json`` and ``.farmr_cache.json`` to reset settings and generate new ids once the client is started again.

 #### Public API
-Set ``Public API`` to true if you want your data to be accessed from chiabot's api page (``!chia api`` will show you your link)
+Set ``Public API`` to true if you want your data to be accessed from farmr's api page (``!chia api`` will show you your link)

 #### Swar's Chia Plot Manager Integration (experimental)
 If you are running Swar's Plot Manager >v0.1.0 then you can set ``"Swar's Chia Plot Manager Path"`` to the path where it's installed.
-Notice that if you run it in a python venv then you must launch chiabot in this venv.
+Notice that if you run it in a python venv then you must launch the farmr client in this venv.
 Current jobs will be displayed at the bottom of ``!chia full`` and ``!chia workers``

 #### HPool Mode
 Set ``HPool Directory`` to the path that leads to the directory containing hpool's ``config.yaml``.
 You need to set ``HPool Auth Token`` to the ``auth_key`` string in your hpool.com cookies.
 To see this token, open your browser and login to hpool.com, then right-click anywhere on the page and click on ``Inspect Element``, you should see a panel appear with a "Storage" tab.
 Right click on the string next to "auth_key" and copy that string string in ``value`` column.
-That's the string you should use as ``HPool Auth Token`` in chiabot's ``config.json``.
+That's the string you should use as ``HPool Auth Token`` in farmr's ``config.json``.
 You should only need to update this value once every 3 months or when you logout from that device.
 ![image](https://user-images.githubusercontent.com/82336674/120874560-063c0200-c59f-11eb-8110-2be81469651b.png)

 ### Upgrading
 To upgrade, repeat [Installation](#installation) instructions again with the [latest release](https://github.com/joaquimguimaraes/chiabot/releases/latest).
 If you wish to keep its settings, move ``config.json`` from the previous installation folder to the new folder.
-Similarly, you may keep the previous cache file by doing the same with ``.chiabot_cache.json``.
+Similarly, you may keep the previous cache file by doing the same with ``.farmr_cache.json``.
 This file is hidden in Linux/macOS.

 ### Troubleshooting

 ##### My farmer/harvester doesn't have plots.
-Can I still use ChiaBot?
+Can I still use farmr?
 Yes, your client will add itself when chia completes a plot.

 If the client crashes: